-Approval: Name Date Head of the Contracting Activity, or designee DHS Component and Organization) OR Name Date DHS Chief Information Officer DHS Component and Organization) (Signature required when the requirement includes the purchase of information technology and if the AP is bein approved by the CPO.) g AND Chief Procurement Officer, or designee Date Office of the Chief Procurement Officer r. r (a) Provide a description of the requirement.
+Approval: Name Date Head of the Contracting Activity, or designee DHS Component and Organization) OR Name Date DHS Chief Information Officer DHS Component and Organization) (Signature required when the requirement includes the purchase of information technology and if the AP is being approved by the CPO.) ıg AND Chief Procurement Officer, or designee Date Office of the Chief Procurement Officer r r r r r r r r r r r r r r r r r r r (a) Provide a description of the requirement.
 Summarize the required capabilities or performance characteristics of the supplies or the performance standards of the services.
 This discussion should also detail whether the requirement includes the purchase of information technology (IT) products, services, equipment, or commercial-off-the-shelf (COTS) software.
 This includes instances when IT capabilities or IT resources will be used to provide the requisite services (e.g., background investigation services, human resources support services, grants processing, etc.) (b) State all significant conditions or constraints affecting the procurement. (c) DHS Acquisition Programs: (1) Is this procurement part of a Major or Non-major Capital Asset Acquisition Program (Level 1, 2, or 3) as defined in DHS Instruction 102-01-001, Acquisition Management Instruction?
 Yes No (2) Is this procurement part of a Major Services Acquisition Program (Level 1 or 2) as defined in DHS Instruction 102-01-001, Acquisition Management Instruction?